influxdata/terraform-aws-influxdb/README.md

 # Terraform InfluxDB Module

-Builds out all infrastructure for running InfluxDB OSS instances and InfluxDB Enterprise clusters on AWS.
-OSS support is particuarly useful for those want to start with OSS and scale out to enterprise installations.
+Builds out all infrastructure for running InfluxDB community and enterprise on AWS.

-Currently only the AWS provider is supported; However all enhancements are welcome!
+This module allows for easily starting with OSS and scaling out to enterprise as you scale your monitoring and analytics platform.

 ## Usage

-This module intentionally leaves operating system level provisioning and configuration management up to the user.
+This module intentionally leaves host level provisioning and configuration management tasks up to the consumer.

+Official Ansible modules can be found here: https://galaxy.ansible.com/influxdata/influxdb-enterprise/

 ### Single Enterprise Cluster